phunanon/conlangs/wqle/README.md

 `they "forget mother soft_and child plural` - they forget the mother and the children of said mother

+The pronoun-verb repeated pattern acts as a chain of effects, for example: `I tell you tell them` - I tell you to tell them.

 Kin and relationships begin with `cq` then the following morphemes, which can be chained together as nouns:

 | wqle | relation  |